 To illustrate our identifiability results and the benefit of mechanism sparsity regularization for disentanglement, we apply the sparsity regularized VAE method of Section~\ref{sec:estimation} on various synthetic datasets.
 Section~\ref{sec:exp_graph_crit} focuses on graphs satisfying the criterion of Assumption~\ref{def:graph_crit} which, as we saw, guarantees complete disentanglement.
 We also verify experimentally that the sufficient influence assumptions are indeed important for disentanglement and explore latent model with both homoscedastic and heteroscedastic variance.
 Section~\ref{sec:exp_no_graph_crit} explores graphs that do not satisfy the criterion.
 Details about our implementation are provided in Appendix~\ref{sec:ours_details} and the code used to run these experiments can be found here: \url{https://github.com/slachapelle/disentanglement_via_mechanism_sparsity}.

-\paragraph{Synthetic datasets.} The datasets we considered are separated in two groups: \textit{Action} \& \textit{Time} datasets.
-The former group has only auxiliary variables, which we interpret as actions, without temporal dependence, we thus fix $\hat{\mG}^z = \bm{0}$.
-The latter group has only temporal dependence without actions, we thus fix $\hat{\mG}^a = \bm{0}$.
+\paragraph{Synthetic datasets.} The datasets we considered are separated into two groups: \textit{Action} \& \textit{Time} datasets.
+The former group has only auxiliary variables, which we interpret as actions, without temporal dependence, so we fix $\hat{\mG}^z = \bm{0}$.
+The latter group has only temporal dependence without actions, so we fix $\hat{\mG}^a = \bm{0}$.
 In each dataset, the ground-truth mixing function $\bff$ is a randomly initialized neural network.
-The dimensionality of $\vz$ and $\vx$ are $d_z = 10$ and $d_x = 20$, respectively.
-In the action datasets, the dimensionality of $\va$ is $d_a = 10$, unless specified otherwise.
+The dimensionalities of $\vz$ and $\vx$ are $d_z = 10$ and $d_x = 20$, respectively.
+In the action datasets, the dimensionality of $\va$ is $d_a = 10$, unless otherwise specified.
 The ground-truth transition model $p(\vz^t \mid \vz^{<t}, \va^{<t})$ is always a Gaussian with a mean outputted by some function $\vmu_\mG(\vz^{t-1}, a^{t-1})$ (the data is \textit{Markovian}).
-For all datasets considered the covariance matrix is given by $\sigma_z^2 \mI$, i.e. the variance if \textit{homoscedastic}, except for the datasets $\textnormal{ActionNonDiag}_{k=2}$ and $\textnormal{TimeNonDiag}_{k=2}$ which have \textit{heteroscedastic} variance.
-Appendix~\ref{sec:syn_data} provides a more detailed descriptions of the datasets including the explicit form of $\vmu$ and $\mG$ in each case.
-Note that the learned transition model $\hat{p}(\vz^t \mid \vz^{t-1}, \va^{t-1})$ is also an homoscedastic Gaussian where the mean function $\hat\vmu$ is an MLP.
+For all datasets considered, the covariance matrix is given by $\sigma_z^2 \mI$, i.e., the variance if \textit{homoscedastic}, except for the datasets $\textnormal{ActionNonDiag}_{k=2}$ and $\textnormal{TimeNonDiag}_{k=2}$, which have \textit{heteroscedastic} variance.
+Appendix~\ref{sec:syn_data} provides more detailed descriptions of the datasets including the explicit form of $\vmu$ and $\mG$ in each case.
+Note that the learned transition model $\hat{p}(\vz^t \mid \vz^{t-1}, \va^{t-1})$ is also a homoscedastic Gaussian where the mean function $\hat\vmu$ is an MLP.

 \paragraph{Baselines.} On the action datasets, we compare with TCVAE~\citep{tcvae}, iVAE~\citep{iVAEkhemakhem20a}.
 Only iVAE leverages the action.
 On the temporal datasets, we compare our approach with TCVAE, PCL~\citep{PCL17} and SlowVAE~\citep{slowVAE}.
-Only PCL and SlowVAE leverages the temporal dependencies.
+Only PCL and SlowVAE leverage the temporal dependencies.
 We also report the performance of a randomly initialized encoder (Random) and one trained via least-square regression directly on the ground-truth latent factors (Supervised).
 See Appendix~\ref{sec:baselines} for details on the baselines.